Minnesota Lynx vs. Phoenix Mercury: Betting Trends, Record ATS, Home/Road Splits

 Lynx Season Stats

-- With 19 assists per game, the Lynx are seventh in the league.

-- In terms of turnovers, Minnesota is third-best in the league in committing them (12.6 per game).
-However it is third-worst in forcing them (11.9 per game).
+- Minnesota is averaging 34.8 rebounds per game (sixth-ranked in WNBA) this season, while allowing 34.3 rebounds per contest (fifth-ranked).

-- Beyond the arc, the Lynx are ninth in the league in 3-pointers made per game (6.5).
-They are second-worst in 3-point percentage at 30.1%.
+- This season, the Lynx rank seventh in the league in assists, averaging 18.9 per game.

+- With 12.9 turnovers per game, Minnesota is fifth in the WNBA.
+It forces 12.7 turnovers per contest, which ranks eighth in the league.

+- It's been a tough stretch for the Lynx in terms of three-pointers, as they are tallying just 6.5 made threes per game (third-worst in WNBA) and are draining just 30.6% of their attempted three-pointers (second-worst).

+- Minnesota has found it difficult to stop threes, ranking worst in the league with 9.2 treys allowed per game.
+It ranks ninth by allowing a 35.9% three-point percentage to opposing teams this season.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.